Last updated on: 4/25/2024 | Author: ProCon.org

 On Oct.
 18, 1987, the American Dietetic Association (ADA) released its first position paper endorsing a vegetarian diet stating that, “appropriately planned vegetarian diets are healthful, nutritionally adequate, and provide health benefits in the prevention and treatment of certain diseases.”
 [1]

-In the early 1990s Dr. Temple Grandin devised transportation devices, stockyards, loading ramps, and restraining systems designed to minimize stress and calm animals as they are led to slaughter.
-[88] In 1991 Dr. Grandin’s recommendations for humane animal handling and slaughter were adopted by the American Meat Institute, the oldest and largest meat and poultry trade association in the country.
-[91]
+In the early 1990s, Dr. Temple Grandin devised transportation devices, stockyards, loading ramps, and restraining systems designed to minimize stress and calm animals as they are led to slaughter.
+In 1991, Grandin’s recommendations for humane animal handling and slaughter were adopted by the American Meat Institute, the oldest and largest meat and poultry trade association in the country.
+[88] [91]

-In 1996 the Center for Consumer Freedom was formed to fight against what it termed “self-anointed ‘food police,'” and “animal-rights misanthropes.”
+The Center for Consumer Freedom was formed in 1996 to fight against what it termed “self-anointed ‘food police,'” and “animal-rights misanthropes.”
 The group lobbies for the food industry against health regulations and lawsuits, and advocates eating meat as a “personal choice.”
 One of its main targets has been the animal rights organization PETA.
 [94]

-In 1999 the Weston A. Price Foundation was founded to promote the consumption of organic “nutrient-dense” foods including raw cow’s milk, butter, and meat.
-The foundation actively cautions people against vegetarian diets, and promotes eating meat and saturated fat for good health.
+The Weston A. Price Foundation was founded in 1999 to promote the consumption of organic “nutrient-dense” foods including raw cow’s milk, butter, and meat.
+The foundation actively cautions people against vegetarian diets and promotes eating meat and saturated fat for good health.
 [95]

-The health benefits of their vegetarian diet were shown in a 2001 study published in the Archives of Internal Medicine.
+The health benefits of the vegetarian diet were shown in a 2001 study published in the Archives of Internal Medicine.
 [76

-In 2005 Dr. T. Colin Campbell published the results of a 20-year study conducted by Cornell University, Oxford University, and the Chinese Academy of Preventative Medicine.
+Dr. T. Colin Campbell published the results of a 20-year study conducted by Cornell University, Oxford University, and the Chinese Academy of Preventative Medicine in 2005.
 The China Study found that people who ate the most plant-based foods were the healthiest, and that people who ate the most animal-based foods developed the highest rates of diseases such as diabetes and cancer.
-[73] However, the study was criticized in Wise Traditions, the magazine of the Weston A. Price Foundation, as “biased” with evidence “selected, presented, and interpreted,” in favor of a vegetarian or vegan diet.
-[74]
+However, the study was criticized in Wise Traditions, the magazine of the Weston A. Price Foundation, as “biased” with evidence “selected, presented, and interpreted,” in favor of a vegetarian or vegan diet.
+[73] [74]

-In 2006, the US market for processed vegetarian foods, such as faux meat, non-dairy milks, and frozen vegetarian entrees, was estimated to be $1.17 billion and growing.
+In 2006, the American market for processed vegetarian foods, such as faux meat, non-dairy milks, and frozen vegetarian entrees, was estimated to be $1.17 billion and growing.
 [1]

 Post-2010s Polls, Studies, and Political Figures

-On June 2, 2011, Michelle Obama unveiled the USDA “My Plate” image representing the five essential food groups and replacing the previous Food Pyramid “My Plate” renamed the “Meat & Beans” category to “Protein,” and changed the “Milk” category to “Dairy.”
+First Lady Michelle Obama unveiled the USDA “My Plate” image on June 2, 2011, representing the five essential food groups and replacing the previous Food Pyramid.
+“My Plate” renamed the “Meat & Beans” category to “Protein,” and changed the “Milk” category to “Dairy.”
 The other three categories (Grains, Vegetables, and Fruits) remained the same.

 In Jan.
 2013, the Active Learning Elementary School in the Flushing neighborhood of Queens, New York, became the first public school in the United States to serve an all-vegetarian menu in its cafeteria.
 [131]

-In 2015, the World Health Organization (WHO) classified processed meats as carcinogenic to humans, and red meat as probably carcinogenic.
+The World Health Organization (WHO) classified processed meats as carcinogenic to humans, and red meat as probably carcinogenic in 2015.

-Researchers from UC Davis found that health was the most common motivation for switching to a vegetarian diet.
+Researchers from the University of California at Davis found that health was the most common motivation for switching to a vegetarian diet.
 The results of the three-year, 8,000-person study, published in Apr.
 2020, found that concern about the environment and animal rights had less impact on the decision to give up meat.
 The authors noted that people following a plant-based diet for health reasons are also the least strict and compliant with vegetarianism.
 [141]

 Impact of COVID-19 on Meat Supply